isaacs/blog.izs.me/src/pages/2009/02/a-new-structure/index.md

 date: 2009-03-28T20:00:00.000Z
 tags:
   - snipsblog
+  - >-
-  - Move new structure to its proper place.
-Fix new.sh so that it doesn't keep breaking.
+    move new structure to its proper place.  fix new.sh so that it doesn't keep breaking.
 ---
 I updated the structure of my snips.